Deep-MI/FastSurfer/Docker/README.md

 * only the surface module (recon-surf, Example 5 (CPU))
 * for AMD GPUs (experimental, Example 6)

+Having different images exposes non-standard flags of their respective entry points.
+E.g. the segmentation only exposes flags of run_predictions which permits batch processing.
+The surface module image exposes recon-surf.sh directly.

+Note, for many HPC users with limited GPUs or with very large datasets, it may be most efficient to run the full pipeline on the CPU, trading a longer run-time for the segmentation with massive parallelization on the subject level.

-Note, in order to run our Docker containers on a Mac, users need to increase docker memory to 10 GB by overwriting the settings under Docker Desktop --> Preferences --> Resources --> Advanced (slide the bar under Memory to 10 GB; see: [docker for mac](https://docs.docker.com/docker-for-mac/) for details).
+Also note, in order to run our Docker containers on a Mac, users need to increase docker memory to 10 GB by overwriting the settings under Docker Desktop --> Preferences --> Resources --> Advanced (slide the bar under Memory to 10 GB; see: [docker for mac](https://docs.docker.com/docker-for-mac/) for details).
 For the new Apple silicon chips (M1,etc), we noticed that a native install runs much faster than docker when using the MPS device (experimental).

 ### Example 1: Build GPU FastSurfer Image (default)